 The other primary difference with the Pro's namesake (and the intermediary Huawei Watch GT 2e) is the move to a ceramic back (instead of plastic).
 Not only is this a more premium, harder-wearing and hypoallergenic material choice, but it also conceals the improved TruSeen 4.0+ optical heart rate sensor and a new charging mechanism.

 For the first time on a Huawei watch, the GT 2 Pro supports wireless charging, instead of using a pogo pin-based connection.
-This has a couple of advantages; firstly, the watch can now magnetically attach to the new charging dock in any orientation and better yet, it's compatible with phones that offer reverse wireless charging (examples include the Huawei P40 Pro, the Samsung Galaxy S20 and the forthcoming Google Pixel 5).
+This has a couple of advantages; firstly, the watch can now magnetically attach to the new charging dock in any orientation and better yet, it's compatible with phones that offer reverse wireless charging (examples include the Huawei P40 Pro, the Samsung Galaxy S20 and Google's Pixel 5).

 Beyond this, the GT 2 Pro features the microphone and speaker setup of the original GT 2, which allows for (not particularly useful) music playback, as well as (slightly more useful) on-wrist call capabilities, not to mention swim-proofing up to 5ATM/50m features too.

-In the case of the GT 2 Pro specifically, Huawei would no doubt cite the use of extra-hardy sapphire glass as a way to justify this design choice but I can't shake the idea that the edges of the cover glass remain more susceptible to knicks, bumps and scrapes than they need to have been.
+In the case of the GT 2 Pro specifically, Huawei would no doubt cite the use of extra-hardy sapphire glass as a way to justify this design choice but I can't shake the idea that the edges of the cover glass remain more susceptible to nicks, bumps and scrapes than they need to have been.

 As for the screen itself, the 1.39in 454x454 circular AMOLED panel should seem familiar to those who've used any other entry in the Watch GT 2 series.
 It's a pleasingly, crisp and colourful panel with respectable contrast and manageable brightness drop-off when viewed off-axis.